oluyalireuben/MathMinds-Game/README.md

 ## Usage
 Clone the repository and open it in Android Studio.
 https://github.com/oluyalireuben/MathMinds-Game-firebase-

-Add the project to Firebase then and add your json file then build gradle
+Setup your database i.e Add the project to Firebase then and add your json file then build gradle

 Run the app on an emulator or physical device.

 ## Contributing
 Feel free to contribute to the development of Math Game by opening issues and pull requests.

 ## Developer

-Oluyali Reuben
+oluyalireuben1@gmail.com